(As of December 2017) To learn more about our Campaign and how you can get involved, email us at email@example.com.

-KCRW’s Capital Campaign is the first major fundraising initiative in our history, through which we’ll raise $20 million to construct the 35,000-square-foot KCRW Media Center and new programming and cutting-edge technology that serves our growing audience.
+KCRW’s Capital Campaign is the first major fundraising initiative in our history, through which we’ll raise funds to construct the 35,000-square-foot KCRW Media Center and new programming and cutting-edge technology that serves our growing audience.

 - Why do you need to raise money for both the new KCRW Media Center and Programming and Technology?